 You need to fill in the first part of this form and then give it to your language

 Consent to a Criminal Record Check

-Please complete the Consent to a Criminal Record Check form and mail it to us with
+Please complete the Consent to a Criminal Record Check form and submit it to us

-Criminal record checks are confidential.
-We cannot accept previous criminal record
+Criminal record check results are confidential.
+We cannot accept previous criminal

 We require legal identification for all names appearing on the documents you submit

 as part of your application.
 We will only use your legal name on your certificate.

 We will not issue you a certificate that includes names for which official documentation